ififrank2013/Expense-Manager/README.md

 ## Project Description
 The Expense Manager is a Python program that models and manages financial expenses.
-It consists of two classes: Expense and ExpenseDB.
+It consists of two classes: Expense and ExpenseDatabase.

 ### Expense Class